open-source-labs/Reactime/README.md

 <img src="./assets/hooks-demo.gif" />
 <img src="./assets/recoil-demo.gif" />
 </p>

-👑   Nominated for the Productivity Booster award at [React Open Source Awards 2020](https://osawards.com/react/)! 👑

 <b>Reactime</b> is a debugging tool for React developers.
 It records a snapshot whenever a target application's state is changed and allows the user to jump to any previously recorded state.